-The PhD is expected to take four years beyond the M.A. to complete.
+The Ph.D. is expected to take four years beyond the M.A. to complete.
 According to Graduate School regulations, all requirements must be met within eight years, though the department reserves the right to stipulate that a student fulfill remaining requirements within a shorter period.
+Those interested in completing a dual-title degree should review the English partners and The Graduate School’s dual-title degree policy.

 There is no fixed number of courses or credits required for the PhD degree; however, students must fulfill the minimal course requirements listed below.
 These requirements may be met by 3-credit graduate courses taken either at the M.A. or the PhD level.
 Upon entry into the PhD program, students will consult with a designated member of the faculty to decide which of these requirements have been fulfilled at the M.A. level and which have yet to be completed.
 Students may not count Penn State 400-level courses or equivalent undergraduate courses from elsewhere toward distribution requirements.
 PhD students entering from another institution will need to consult with their prospective committee to determine if more preparation is needed in areas outside the areas of specialization.